nakul1504/inventory-app/README.md

 ### Products Management
 - Add new products with details such as name, description, category, price, and stock quantity.
 - View a list of all products in the inventory.
+- Provided a filter by category for product list.
 - Dynamically fetch supplier names for new product creation.

 ### Suppliers Management